Azure/azure-policy/samples/Network/deny-nsg-inbound-allow-all/README.md

-# Denies NSG rule changes that allow all inbound traffic
+# Denies NSG rule additions/updates that allow all inbound traffic

-Denies the creation of network security group rules that allow all inbound traffic
+Denies the addition/update of  a single network security group rule that allow all inbound traffic.
+To block the creation of NSG, then use another policy.

 ## Try on Portal